labrat-eu/Labrat-Robot/docs/md/advanced/time.md

 ```

 # Custom clocks
+## Synchronized
+When setting the `/lbot/clock_mode` parameter to `synchronized` you are required to handle synchronization requests.
+This is achieved by receiving the `/synchronized_time/request` topic.
+The type of the topic is `lbot::Timesync`.
+It contains a request timestamp that must be returned on the `/synchronized_time/response` topic, alongside a response timestamp.
+The response timestamp should contain the current time of another system.

+## Stepped
-When setting the `/lbot/clock_mode` parameter to `custom` you are required to update the clock yourself.
+When setting the `/lbot/clock_mode` parameter to `stepped` you are required to update the clock yourself.
-This is achieved by writing on the `/time` topic.
+This is achieved by writing on the `/stepped_time/input` topic.
 The type of the topic must be `lbot::Timestamp`.
 Successive updates are required to be in order (the clock cannot be decreased).
 The custom clock is a purely discrete clock and no interpolation between update is done.